syncfusion-content/xamarin-docs/Xamarin/SfAutoComplete/Customizing-Suggestion-Box-Behaviour.md

 documentation : ug
 ---

-# Customizing Suggestion Box Behaviour
+# Customizing Suggestion Box Behavior

 Suggestion Box behavior can be customized using `MinimumPrefixCharacters` and `PopUpDelay` properties in SfAutoComplete.